NOC cuts summer tuition rates, moves graduation to Aug. 8

-Northern Oklahoma College will offer reduced tuition for summer classes, and has moved graduation to Aug.
-8, due to the COVID-19 pandemic.
+TONKAWA, Okla. — Northern Oklahoma College will offer reduced tuition for summer classes and has moved graduation to Aug.
+8 due to the COVID-19 pandemic.

 NOC will offer courses in two formats for summer 2020 with options to match the students’ learning style while also continuing to follow CDC guidelines for a safe learning environment.